TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: Introduction

 \section{Introduction}

-Federated Learning (FL) is a decentralized machine learning paradigm that has garnered significant attention in recent years due to its ability to collaboratively train a model without the need to share potentially sensitive data.
-Through a network of clients, each client hosts its own model, which are trained locally and transmitted to a central server for aggregation~\citep{konevcny2016federated, mcmahan2017communication}.
-In this vein, recent attention has been given to the question of how to deploy foundation models in a federated setting, with large language models (LLMs)~\citep{fang2025federated, ye2024openfedllm} being the most popular application.
+Federated Learning (FL) is a distributed machine learning paradigm featuring the ability to collaboratively train a model without sharing raw data.
+In FL, each client hosts its own model, trains it locally, and transmits it to a central server for aggregation~\citep{konevcny2016federated, mcmahan2017communication}.
+In this vein, recent attention has been given to the question of how to train/fine-tune foundation models in a federated setting, with large language models (LLMs)~\citep{fang2025federated, ye2024openfedllm} being the most extensively studied model class.
+Foundation Models, as outlined by \cite{bommasani2021opportunities}, are models trained on large amounts of data that can be fine-tuned and adapted to a range of downstream tasks~\citep{lian2024less}.
+In this regard, a large variety of foundation models have been developed and considered, such as DALL-E~\citep{marcus2022very} and the GPT family~\citep{achiam2023gpt}.
+These base models are often considered \textit{pre-trained}, and fine-tuning of such models have been shown to offer promise across a variety of applications, such as medical imaging~\citep{zhang2025parameter}.

-However, due to the collaborative nature of FL, the final model may not be particularly well-suited to each local client.
-To tackle this challenge, \textbf{personalized FL (PFL)} has been explored~\citep{tan2022towards, deng2020adaptive}, seeking to allow the server to train a global collaborative model while simultaneously allowing each local client to train a model tailored to its own local data.
+In general, due to the collaborative nature of FL, the final model produced by the training process may not be particularly well-suited to each individual client.
+To address this, various techniques for personalized FL (PFL) have been explored~\citep{tan2022towards, deng2020adaptive}.
+In PFL, the server facilitates training of the collaborative model while also allowing each client to tailor or fine-tune a model to its own local data.